 Why Plant Based?

-For over 50 years the AMA (American Heart Association), the ACS (American Cancer Society) and the CDC (Center for Disease Control) have cautioned, if not warned, that eating meat is not a healthy choice.
+For over 50 years the American Heart Association, the American Cancer Society, and the CDC have cautioned, if not warned, that eating meat is not a healthy choice.

-Whether its heart disease or any number of cancers related to meat in our diets, we continue to lose over 1 million people a year due to chronic diseases linked to heavy meat consumption.
+Whether it is heart disease or any number of cancers related to meat in our diets, we continue to lose over 1 million people a year due to chronic diseases linked to heavy meat consumption.

 An increasing volume of research tells us a more plant-based approach to eating will have profound effects on both our health and the health of our planet.